isomerpages/mlaw-corp/news/speeches/_posts/2015-07-08-Closing-Remarks-by-Senior-Minister-of-State-for-Law-and-Education-Ms-Indranee-Rajah-SC-at-the-Singapore-Legal-Futures-Conference.md

 ---
-layout: post
-title: Closing Remarks by Senior Minister of State for Law and Education Ms Indranee Rajah SC at the Singapore Legal Futures Conference
+title: 'Closing Remarks by Senior Minister of State for Law and Education Ms Indranee Rajah SC at the Singapore Legal Futures Conference'
 permalink: /news/speeches/SMS-closing-remarks-LF-conference-2015
 breadcrumb: Speeches
-collection_name: news

 ---

 8 Jul 2015 Posted in [Speeches](/news/speeches)